Buybacks

 Another useful contrast is with allocation-driven resets such as pension rebalancing.
 Pension buying or selling restores target weights after market moves and does not directly change the amount of equity outstanding.
 Buybacks can leave fewer shares in circulation after completion, so their market role combines a demand event with a potential contraction in float.

 These distinctions matter because many mechanical flows can overlap in the same session.
 A market can absorb passive allocations, rebalancing demand, dealer hedging, and corporate repurchases at the same time.
-Buybacks keep their own explanatory value not because they always dominate price action, but because their origin and their effect on supply are different from the other flow types around them.
+Buybacks keep their own explanatory value not because they always dominate price action, but because their origin and effect on supply differ from the other flow types around them.

 What buybacks can and cannot explain